Campaign to SAVE Seafield House 'engineers' a new restoration-focused marketing drive including Developers Open Day.

 The register exists in two versions:

 Catalogue: Once a year we compile and publish a catalogue of buildings at risk.
 Each building entry is also added to the online buildings at risk register.
 As well as the entries, the catalogue also features spotlight articles on particular building types, areas and has a section focusing on 'successes' and 'scandals'.
 These pages are unique to the catalogue that year and are not added to the website.
+Due to staff changes and a focus on our campaigning work we have been unable to publish a catalogue of buildings at risk this year (2012/13).
+We hope to resume this practice with a 2013/14 edition.

 A building at risk (BaR) is a building that has been identified as an historic building at risk through neglect and decay.
 Buildings at Risk range from those that are virtually on the point of collapse to those that are just a bit ragged around the edges, and from vacant to inhabited buildings.
 The term Buildings at Risk also applies to historic buildings that are not listed (as yet) or within a conservation area but make an important contribution to their overall rural or urban landscape that do not necessarily merit their individual listing.